phanerka/link-stash/Exploring contents/Base game n DLCs/Assets/Fonts n symbols.md

 Rain World 2
 ![[rain-world-2.png|700]]

-# How to compile font on ur own
+# Converting to TrueType format

 > [!example]- ouf
 > As it was told before, 2 files make up for a single font: